aminnie/Ketron-EVM-MIDI-Controller/README.md

 ### Macropad Controller Button support:

 The USB based MIDI Controller supports the most often used Arranger buttons via SysEx messages as an alternative to the hardware Pedal interface.
-Button assignmeents can be changed to by modifying the values in the key mappings table.
+Button assignmeents can be changed by modifying the values in the key mappings table.

 The controller is currently programmed with the following keys:
 - Intro/End 1